donallmc/CarND-Vehicle-Detection/README.md

 The Y lanes chosen for each window size (64px, 96px, 128px) were chosen by trying different boundaries and examining the resulting heat maps.
 These values were chosen as a balance between minimizing both false positives and processing time.
 The 3 chosen sizes were obviously based on being multiples of the cell sizes.
 Windows larger or smaller than these were found not to produce very good results.

+As for window overlap, I experimented with tweaking the amount of overlap and ultimately settled on 75% as being the most accurate (although it was a little bit slower).

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images: